 After all “A” items have been offered once, the Treasurer will open up the auction for all available items to be offered on a first-asked, first-offered basis.
 A call for a specific item is considered a minimum bid for that item.
 Once the minimum bid is made, that item is auctioned to the highest bidder.

 A complete list of Tax Sale items available for sale will be available in three sources:

-An updated list of Tax Sale items still eligible for sale will be available from the Treasurer each day, beginning Wednesday, August 5, 2015, and each day thereafter until the Tax Sale ends on October 8, 2015.
+An updated paper list of Tax Sale items still eligible for sale will be available in the Treasurer's Office each day, beginning Wednesday, August 17, 2016, and each day thereafter until the Tax Sale ends on October 21, 2016.
 The list will include items available as of 8:00 a.m. on the morning it is printed.
 There will be a $5.00 charge per list to cover the cost of printing.
 Only the Tax Sale Item Number will appear on the list, so it will be necessary to have one of the original listings to be able to obtain other information about those unsold parcels.